hagerkhaledabdelmonem/Algorithms/Graph/README.md

 ## Input:
  - |V| = from 4000 to 8000
  - |E| = sparse or dense
- - number of communities = from 1 to 100
+ - Number of communities = from 1 to 100

 ## Function Implemention:
 static int CountCommunities(KeyValuePair<string, string>[] edges)